 Mary enjoys reading, cooking, and painting.
 Mary and her husband, Ismail, enjoy playing with their sons, Dawson and Eren.

 Adam Savacool studied organ with Russell Hodges at Ouachita Baptist University in Arkadelphia, Arkansas.
 As a student, he was the first prize recipient in the organ division of the Biennial Student/Collegiate Auditions of the National Federation of Music Clubs.
-A church musician for the past 28 years, Adam currently serves as the organist of Second Presbyterian Church in Little Rock.
-Recently he has accompanied the church’s Adult Choir on tours of the United Kingdom, Ireland, Germany, Austria, Hungary and western Canada.
+A church musician for over 30 years, Adam currently serves as the organist of Second Presbyterian Church in Little Rock.
+Recently he has accompanied the church’s Adult Choir on tours of the United Kingdom, Ireland, Germany, Austria, Hungary and Canada.
 In his spare time, he enjoys volunteer work for the Central Arkansas Chapter of the American Guild of Organists and the Arkansas Federation of Music Clubs.
-Adam joined the staff in August 2008
+Adam joined the staff in August 2008.

 CHURCH BUSINESS ADMINISTRATOR

 Aileen became a member of Second Presbyterian in 1983 and joined our staff in January 2013.
 She has been active at Second Presbyterian as an ordained elder and deacon, assistant clerk of the Session, moderator of the Stewardship, Outreach and Worship ministries, moderator of the Nominating and Music Director Search Committees, Sunday morning office participant, bus driver and volleyball participant.
 Aileen previously worked as an Accounts Receivable Manager at Arkansas Children’s Hospital, Accounting Manager for Nuvell Financial Services and Regions Corporation and auditor with Ernst & Young.

 Aileen is a graduate of Duke University (MBA) and Centre College of Kentucky (BS).
 In 2018, Aileen earned the designation as a Certified Church Administrator (CCA) through Union Presbyterian Seminary in Richmond, VA and The Church Network.
 She is the daughter of Park and Betty Jean Moore.
 Her extended Little Rock family include sister Janie Rash, niece Lucy Vitela and nephew Michael Vitela.